Jing Shuai and her Art of Tao:

 In 2017 and 2019, Jing Shuai had her first two “Art of Tao" art shows at Roost Studio, and her newest works for “Art of Tao” will be showcased in August, 2020.

-Jing Shuai is a 16th generation successor to the Wu Dang San Feng Taoist martial arts lineage and a protégé of Master Chen Shi Xing.
+Jing Shuai, is a 16th generation protégé to the ancient Chinese Wu Dang San Feng martial arts lineage.
+Jing's master Chen Shi Xing is a successor of the Wudang San Feng School and founded the Wu Dang Kung Fu Academy in China.
+Jing is also a Tai Chi instructor certified by the Mainland China Martial Arts Association.
 Jing is also a Tai Chi instructor certified by the Mainland China Martial Arts Association.
 Born in Szechuan, China, she was deeply influenced by the Chinese traditional fine arts and the quintessence of a five-thousand-year old Chinese culture.
 In her youth she was classically trained in the arts, including traditional Chinese painting.
 Recently she has been impressed by creative and diverse Western art forms.